‘Torn up bodies’: Israel intensifies bombing campaign in Gaza

 The Civil Defence also documented the killing of six Palestinians in the neighbouring Bureij camp, while 10 others were killed in Gaza City and other areas north of the territory.

-Israel also bombed a commercial building housing displaced people late on Saturday, according to local sources.
+Israel also bombed a commercial building housing displaced people east of Khan Younis late on Saturday, according to local sources.
 The Civil Defence said the attack killed at least six people, with others still missing under the rubble.

-The Wafa news agency also reported that one person was killed and several others were injured in an Israeli air attack in Rafah, south of Gaza.
+The Wafa news agency also reported that one person was killed and several others were injured in an Israeli air attack in Rafah in southern Gaza.

 Israeli shelling of Jabalia in northern Gaza killed local journalist Muhammad Abu Jasser along with his wife and two children.